TheJoboReal/Noter/Uni/Courses/Master.md

 let currentCourse = dv.current().course; // Get the course property of the current note

 if (!currentCourse) {
-    dv.paragraph("⚠️ No 'course' property found in this note.");
+    dv.paragraph("No 'course' property found in this note.");
 } else {
     // Find all assignments in the folder that match the same course let assignments = dv.pages(`"${folderPath}"`)